 The Three Types of Peripheral Neuropathy

-1. sensory nerves - relays signals (like pain and temperature) from the skin and muscles back to the brain and spinal cord.
+- Sensory nerves: relay signals (like pain and temperature) from the skin and muscles back to the brain and spinal cord.
 These nerves control sensation.

-2. motor nerves - sends signals from the brain and spinal cord to your muscles (walking, etc).
+- Motor nerves: send signals from the brain and spinal cord to your muscles (walking, etc.).
 These nerves control movement and coordination.

-3. autonomic nerves - controls involuntary or semi-involuntary functions (like digestion, blood pressure, heart rate, etc.) - These nerves control function.
+- Autonomic nerves: control involuntary or semi-involuntary functions (such as digestion, blood pressure, heart rate, etc.).
+These nerves control function.

 Depending on the cause and which nerves are affected, symptoms can vary widely between patients.
 Just remember that everyone is different; your PN pain cannot be measured against someone else's PN pain.

 There are quite a number of symptoms and each is defined by which nerves are damaged.
 Sensory nerve damage is the most common of the three forms and primarily affects the lower half of the body, but can also occur in the upper extremities too.
 Before we discuss the causes, here are some of the sensory symptoms:

 - Heat and cold sensitivity